-This page is dedicated to helping the press.
-If you’re a reporter or would like some information about lucid dreaming, me, this website or anything like that, feel free to use any of the information below for your content.
+This page is dedicated to helping the PRESS or MEDIA.
+If you’re a reporter or would like some information about lucid dreaming, me, this website, or anything like that, feel free to use any of the information below for your content.

 Why was this site created?

 - Stefan – I started this site to help teach the world to control their dreams.
 Lucid Dreaming is a proven way to become ‘self aware’ in your dreams, allowing you to control them.
 It means you can do all sorts of interesting things in your sleep, like fly around the dream, teleport and explore your subconscious mind.

 - You can also use it for more ‘real life’ issues, for example to stop having nightmares, improve your confidence or practice things like job interviews and other situations.
 It started as a hobby/passion, and over the course of one or two years I built this site and developed a growing audience of people learning how to lucid dream.

 - Stefan – It’s simple but not easy.
 The skills and things you need to do are easy to learn, but it takes a bit of practice and determination to have your first lucid dream.
 Some people get lucky and have one the first time they try, others take a bit longer.